top of page

 I have driven this trip several times, beginning at 2 a.m. and 6 a.m., and you can be successful leaving at either time.
 However, if you go at six, your last six to seven hours of driving will be in the dark, and I’ve found that it’s easier to drive in the dark during the first part of the trip.
 Suppose the weather doesn't cooperate when leaving at six.
 In that case, you can add another hour to two, which may ultimately become a backbreaker (we've had several situations of lousy traffic and rainy weather in Georgia, which forced us to find a hotel room south of Atlanta).

-There are some tips to use to help you maximize your energy and attention to the road.
+There are some tips to use to help you maximize your energy and attention on the road.
 I’ve found that minimal eating helps me drive more attentively.
 With just caffeine, my body is not focused on digesting food, so that energy has been transferred to my focus on the road, mile after mile.
-Even though I may sometimes lean close to dehydration, I still pay close attention to my bodily needs as the trip progresses.
+Although I may sometimes lean towards dehydration, I still pay close attention to my bodily needs as the trip progresses.
 Some travelers need to eat to survive and function, but I found a limited fast for about 20 hours is something my body can handle.
 Indeed, my dietary approach during a cross-country drive doesn’t work for everyone.
 Therefore, my goal several years ago was to be inclusive towards my guests in the car.
 Just because I’m not hungry doesn’t mean we can’t get a Toasted Frontega Chicken or a Turkey Melt (to go) at the Panera for our passengers.

 Driving from Chicago to Tampa